ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 - **Revocation of Public Keys**: If a `Central Server` or a `Node` within its domain is compromised, its public key must be revoked

-## 6 Narrowing Down the Actor Model Scope in Response to Threats and Anomalies
+## 7 Narrowing Down the Actor Model Scope in Response to Threats and Anomalies

+Actor Models support mathematical operations such as **union (∪)**, **intersection (∩)**, **difference (\\)**, and **symmetric difference (Δ)**, derived from set theory.
+These operations are used to manipulate the scope and permissions of Actor Models based on predefined rules and detected risks.

-Actor Models support mathematical operations such as union, intersection, sum, and difference.
-In the event of threats or anomalies, the **authoritative scope** of an Actor Model can be restricted by narrowing its permissions using the mathematical operators.
+In the event of threats or anomalies, the **authoritative scope** of an Actor Model can be restricted by narrowing its permissions using these mathematical operators.

 When a threat or anomaly is detected, the Central Server, Nodes, or both exchange metadata describing the issue.
 Based on this information, a new Actor Model is created, containing policies classified as either safe or unsafe in relation to the detected risks.

-Each Node dynamically applies this new Actor Model using either the right operation, depending on the received metadata.
-This process allows the system to hide or exclude risky policies, ensuring that the Actor Model adapts to mitigate the threat or anomaly while maintaining operational integrity.
+Each Node dynamically applies this new Actor Model using the appropriate operations to exclude unsafe ones—depending on the received metadata.
+This process ensures that the Actor Model adapts to mitigate the threat or anomaly while maintaining operational integrity.

-## 7 Decentralized Actor Models
+## 8 Decentralized Actor Models

  `ZTAuth*` utilize a Git-like object storage system.
 This design enables each Node to independently create new commits representing changes or additions to the Auth* models.
 These commits can then be synchronized back to the Central Server, ensuring a consistent and unified state across the system.